DIADesignGuild/game-studio/P02/Project Proposal - P02.md

 ## Project timeline and goals

 Timeline is subject to change after discussing with Amber her availability.
-The proposed timeline is 4-5 days.
+The proposed timeline is 5-6 days.
 Additional days may be required to learn any new tools.

 Meetings are flexible and up for discussion.
 The proposed cadence is:

+- 1 meeting to discuss general logistics,
 - 1 meeting for creating the game design document (and any other related materials),
 - 1 meeting for brainstorming paper prototypes, and
 - 1 meeting for discussing core game prototype.